-num children A pointer to the number of children actually reserved.
+The type of children to report.
+In SDK 3.0 this must be: • DACS_DE_SPE.
+A pointer to the number of children requested.
+A pointer to the number of children actually reserved.
 This may be less than or equal to the number requested.

-de_list A pointer to a location where the list of reserved children is returned.
-The space for this list must be allocated by the caller and must have enough room for num children entries.
+A pointer to a location where the list of reserved children is returned.
+The space for this list must be allocated by the caller and must have enough room for num_children entries.